 All portfolio work, including images and concepts, must be original material created by you, and should be identified as academic, professional, or personal.
 If professional or team projects are included in the portfolio, you must clearly identify your specific role and responsibility in the production of the project.
 You should not under any circumstances represent the work by a group as your own; rather, you should highlight your specific role in the project and the work that is solely your own.

 All written submissions, including personal statements, writing samples, and research papers must be written by you in English.
 If English is not your first language, the writing sample may not be translated by an outside party.

 Foreign Nationals and Architecture Accreditation

-Although students who are foreign nationals and who hold a professional degree such as a Bachelor of Architecture from their home country will not be considered for our accredited MArch program, it is still possible for them to seek licensure in the US with their degree through the NAAB.
+Although students who are foreign nationals and who hold a professional degree such as a Bachelor of Architecture from their home country will not be considered for our accredited Master of Architecture professional program, it is still possible for them to seek licensure in the U.S. with their degree through the National Architecture Accrediting Board (NAAB).
 The three main requirements one must fulfill to be licensed in a U.S. jurisdiction include education, experience, and examination.
 You will need to have your education evaluated by NAAB through their Education Evaluation Services for Architects (EESA) program.
 Once your credentials have been evaluated, you will need to fulfill the training and examination requirements before you can be licensed.
-For more details about the accreditation process, go to http://www.ncarb.org/en/Getting-an-Initial-License/Foreign-Architects.aspx.
+For more details about the accreditation process, go to https://www.ncarb.org/advance-your-career/ncarb-certificate/get-certified/foreign-architects.